-Absorption heat pumps utilize the energy quality of high temperature heat sources where exergy is otherwise wasted when for instance a boiler is used to heat water up to 70 or 80 °C. In such applications, absorption heat pumps are able to exploit heat from the boiler at a higher temperature to recover heat from a lower temperature, thus reducing fuel consumption by approximately 40 %.
+Absorption heat pumps utilize the energy quality of high-temperature heat sources where exergy is otherwise wasted when for instance a boiler is used to heat water up to 70 or 80 °C. In such applications, absorption heat pumps can exploit heat from the boiler at a higher temperature to recover heat from a lower temperature, thus reducing fuel consumption by approximately 40 %.

-Compared to traditional heating technologies, heat pumps utilize a different working principle that is still unfamiliar to parts of the heating industry.
+Compared to traditional heating technologies, heat pumps utilize a different working principle that is still unfamiliar to some parts of the heating industry, however many heat pumps are now installed for district heating production, so the technology is becoming a more familiar technology.

-In order to reach high COP heat pumps require low temperature differences between source and sink.
-Therefore, heat pumps are best suited in low temperature systems.
+To reach high COP, heat pumps require low-temperature differences between source and sink.
+Therefore, heat pumps are best suited for low-temperature systems.